microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Coach/Exercise-01.md

 13. Set Default storage sku to Premium SSD LRS
 14. The configuration should look like this.
 Then create the image
     ![VM Image Creation](Media/VMImageCreate.png)
-    -**Note**: This step can take a little bit to complete
+    -**Note**: This step can take some time to complete.
+If it hasn't completely after about 20 minute, students can proceed to Exercise 2 and use their own machines.
+They can check on that status periodically, and once it completes, move on to Task 3.
+It's OK to use their own machine for Day 1 and use the Dev Box on day 2.

 ## Task 3 - Deploy a Microsoft Dev Box

 1. Navigate back to your Dev Center, go to Identity and turn on a system assigned Managed Identity
    ![Enabled Dev Center Managed Identity](Media/DevCenterManagedIdentity.png)
-2. Once it's been abled, in the Dev Center and add the compute gallery that was created in Task 2
+2. Once it's been enabled, in the Dev Center and add the compute gallery that was created in Task 2
    ![Add Compute Gallery](Media/AddComputeGallery.png)
 3. Go to you Dev box definitions, and create a new definition.
-Use the image you created in Task 2
+Use the image you created in Task 2.
+    -**Note**: The verification of the definition can also take some time to complete.
+If it hasn't completely after about 20 minute, students can proceed to continue on with exercise 2 and using their own machines.
+They can check on that status periodically, and once it completes, finish up Task 3.
+It's OK to use another machine (there own or another VM) for Day 1 and use the Dev Box on day 2.
    ![Dev Box Definition](Media/DevBoxDefinition.png)
 4. After the definition has been created and the image status verified, go to Projects and open up your MPPTeamMessagingSystem Project
    ![Definition Verification](Media/DefinitionVerification.png)